Building a Real-Time Flood Monitoring Dashboard for Midleton

 Challenge 2: Different Data Formats

-Each external API has its own adapter with two responsibilities:
+Each external API adapter has two jobs:

-- Fetch and parse the remote API response
+1. fetch and parse the remote response

-Example: The OPW adapter (adapters/opw.ts):
+Example: the OPW adapter (adapters/opw.ts):

 import { z } from "zod"